Rachel Ward Slays In Light-Wash Jeans & A Bold White Crop Top

 “The top and bag,” one fan added, followed by a trio of heart eyes emoji, loving Rachel’s style.

 Rachel loves to flaunt her curves in all kinds of sexy ensembles.
 Just a few days ago, as The Inquisitr reported, she posted a snap in which she rocked a skimpy white swimsuit that looked stunning against her sun-kissed skin.
-She carried a tan Prada bag, and the photo was cropped in a way that her face was out of the frame, so all the focus remained on her toned body.
+She carried a tan Prada bag, and her face was cropped out of the photo so all the focus remained on her toned body.